cranstonide/membrane-diffusion-simulation/README.md

-Diffusion of a Semi-permeable Membrane
+Diffusion of a Semi-Permeable Membrane
 ======================================

 A Python based simulator of diffusion of a semi-permeable membrane.